 Union Oil Company of California ceased operations at the Avila Tank Farm in 1997 and environmental characterization of the site commenced.
 In 1998 and 1999, the site’s remaining petroleum storage tanks were removed and since then the 95-acre site has been unused.
-Chevron acquired the property as part of its acquisition of Unocal in 2005 and continued site assessment and monitoring activities.
+Chevron acquired the property as part of its acquisition of Unocal in 2005.

 After a century of oil operations, residual contaminants associated with industrial operations remain in the soil and ground water at the Avila Tank Farm site.
-Chevron will complete remediation work to prepare the site for the planned end use, the Avila Point resort.
+Chevron will complete remediation work to prepare the site for future beneficial use consistent with the Avila Beach Specific Plan.
 Chevron’s remediation plan is guided by a team of experts and focuses on protecting human and ecological health.
 In order to better determine appropriate remediation actions, two collaborative processes were undertaken with state and local regulators.

 The first collaborative process began in 1999 and was conducted under the direction of the Central Coast Regional Water Quality Control Board (RWQCB) with involvement from other agencies.
 The RWQCB and Union Oil formed the Remediation Technology Panel (RTP), a group of technical experts that carefully evaluated the completeness and conclusions of the site characterization efforts.
 The oversight provided by this group helped assure a thorough understanding of the residual contamination in the site’s water and soil and identify information needed to determine the best remediation solutions.

 As the RTP process ended, a second cooperative effort began that continues today.
-The Avila Tank Farm Collaborative Assessment Team (ATCAT) was formed to focus on assessing ecological and human health risks that may have resulted from past industrial uses, and identifying appropriate remediation actions needed to address the risks to allow the proposed future redevelopment.
+The Avila Tank Farm Collaborative Assessment Team (ATCAT) was formed to focus on assessing ecological and human health risks that may have resulted from past industrial uses and identifying appropriate remediation actions.

-Chevron will prepare a Remedial Action Plan (RAP) to provide details of its proposed remediation to the RWQCB for review and approval.
-While the RWQCB is the lead agency for approving the RAP, they will rely on the certified EIR to evaluate the potential environmental impacts of the remediation activities before taking action to approve the RAP.
+In August 2018, Chevron submitted to RWQCB a Feasibilty Study (FS), which is a preliminary step to develop a Remedial Action Plan (RAP).
+While the RWQCB is the lead agency for approving the FS and the RAP, they will rely on the certified Environmental Impact Review to evaluate the potential environmental impacts of the remediation activities before taking action to approve the RAP.

-Chevron is currently engaged in active remediation activities under a separate permit from the County, referred to as the Cliff Area Remediation Project.
+In the meantime, Chevron is currently engaged in active remediation activities under a separate permit from San Luis Obispo County, referred to as the Cliff Area Remediation Project.
 This project addresses fuel-related compounds in soil and bedrock in an isolated area of the bluff.